restatedev/restate-holiday/README.md

     --output text)
 ```

-Note that if you set a stack prefix, you will need to update the name above accordingly.
+Note that if you used a stack prefix, you will need to update the stack name above accordingly.
 You can now jump to the
 [Invoking](#Invoking) section which shows you how to send some requests to the service.

 When you are done testing, you can easily delete all created resources with the command (if you specified a prefix